 Blue Cross Blue Shield Association (BCBSA) isn’t actually one insurance company, but rather a federation of 36 separate US health insurance companies.
-All together, these companies provide health insurance to over 106 million Americans.
 The conglomerate was formed in 1982, with the merger of the Blue Cross Association and the Blue Shield Association.

 You may hear the BCBSA affiliated health insurance companies referred to in the healthcare industry as “The Association.”
 Affiliated plans span through every state in the U.S. plus District of Columbia and Puerto Rico.
 They even offer some plans to customers in a few foreign countries.
 BCBSA also covers US federal government employees under their nationwide health insurance program.

 Does Blue Cross Blue Shield Cover Hearing Aids?